 Other than this optional (but unusual) step to seal in odors for those who are extremely sensitive, you do not normally add anything over Rubio.

 2. A DIY Painted Look on Pine

 If you want a really even finish on pine, you should probably go for a painted look.

 First, A Stain Blocking Primer

-Zinsser Sanding Sealer is often used as a stain-blocking primer but some 0 VOC paint brands make primers too.
+Zinsser Sanding Sealer is used as a safe and healthy stain-blocking primer but some zero-VOC paint brands make primers too.

 ECOS is a good 0-VOC paint.